 Two final observations.
 The first thing you will notice when picking up this book is its sheer weight: the large trim size and thick paper stock make this book a lot heavier than you would expect for 400 pages.
 But this has been put to good use as the book is liberally illustrated with about 220 photos and drawings.
 Some weight could have been saved at the end of the book as references are given separately for each chapter, duplicating many of them.
 The second thing to note is that the first edition of Oceans of Kansas was published in 2005.
 I have not read it, but in the current preface, Everhart explains with some satisfaction how this second edition allowed him to finish what he started.
 Next to the obvious updates and new findings in the intervening twelve years, the first edition left out material that he wanted to include, but could not due to deadlines and publication schedules.
 This is a valuable update.

-Like other site-specific books in the Life of the Past series (e.g. Mesozoic Sea Dragons, Dinosaurs of Darkness, and the forthcoming Jurassic West) Oceans of Kansas synthesizes a huge amount of information and is the definitive reference work to this time and place.
+Like other site-specific books in the Life of the Past series (e.g. Mesozoic Sea Dragons, Dinosaurs of Darkness, and Jurassic West) Oceans of Kansas synthesizes a huge amount of information and is the definitive reference work to this time and place.
 It is thanks to scientists such as Everhart who dedicate their career to the exacting study of localised fossil-rich sites that we can a get glimpse into deep history.

 Disclosure: The publisher provided a review copy of this book.
 The opinion expressed here is my own, however.